-You’ll also receive 7,500 points during each annual anniversary, a $75 annual Southwest travel credit, four upgraded boardings per year, 20% back on in-flight purchases of drinks and Wi-Fi, and the ability to earn points towards qualification for both A-list elite status and a companion pass.
+You’ll also receive 7,500 points during each annual anniversary, a $75 annual Southwest travel credit, four upgraded boardings per year, 20% back on in-flight purchases, and the ability to earn points towards qualification for both A-list elite status and a companion pass.
 It has more benefits than the other Rapid Rewards cards offered.

 While most airline credit cards offer free checked bags to cardholders, Southwest already offers two free checked bags to every passenger.
 Additionally, Southwest is also famous for its no change fee and no cancellation fee policies, all of which make traveling Southwest a cinch.

 Final Thoughts Regarding the Southwest Rapid Rewards Priority Card

 Overall, the Southwest Rapid Rewards Priority card represents a rare find.
 Valuable card features, customer-friendly airline, and easily usable benefits make this card one of the best travel credit cards for beginners.
 Despite its higher-than-average $149 annual fee, most users can and will easily make back that amount in benefits.
 They’ll do this by flying with Southwest Airlines and using the Priority card.

 Depending on where you fly, you may find that other airline or hotel credit cards better suit your travel needs.
 Regardless, our list is based on a general audience.
 Only you know your financial situation.
-You can determine what the best travel credit cards for beginners are for your lifestyle, goals, and needs.
+Determine what the best travel credit cards for beginners are for your lifestyle, goals, and needs.
 Before you know it, you’ll be on the road, at sea, or up in the air!